ritik20009/codeial/README.md

 Major frameworks and languages used are - Node.js, Express.js, Javascript, HTML, CSS.

+To run this you need to create your virtual enviroment and then install the required things.

 <h2>You can also download the video (Untitled.mp4) of this project form the main page of this repo.</h2>

 <h2>Here are some of the screenshots for the reference.</h2>